 5. Check your hamstrings.
 Want to know if you’re ready to get on stage?
 Here is a quick way to check.
 Look at the back of your legs (hamstrings).
 Most women hold bodyfat in the back of their legs, as your body leans out for a competition the legs will usually be the most stubborn.
 When you can clearly see your hamstring muscle without a layer of bodyfat, then you’re ready to get on stage.

 I didn’t talk about perfecting your weight and cardio routines because that is a completely different article.
 But suffice that learning to walk in heels on stage is no substitute for hours of refines weight training in the gym!

 Best of luck, and drop me a line to let me know how your first competition goes!

-Written by Joanne Tull, two time Fitness Universe finalist and Fitness Canada finalist.
+Joanne Tull, two time Fitness Universe finalist and Fitness Canada finalist.
 Joanne has appeared on ESPN, Fox Sports and TSN after finishing a storied athletic career as a state champion, collegiate and national level gymnast.
 Joanne’s common sense approach to nutrition will educate and motivate people on how to live a healthy lifestyle while balancing career, kids and fitness goals.